code of conduct

 Overview

 We value the participation of every member of our community and want to ensure everyone has an enjoyable and fulfilling experience, both professionally and personally.
 Accordingly, all members of the Sedimentary Basins Research Group (SBRG) are expected to show respect and courtesy to others at all times.
-We create our culture, and our culture is inclusive.

 Enjoyable, high-quality research can only be conducted when you feel safe, secure, and supported.
 All group members are thus dedicated to a harassment-free experience for everyone, regardless of gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, and/or religion.
-We do not tolerate harassment by and/or of members of our group in any form, and we ask all members of the community to conform to the following Code of Conduct:
+We do not tolerate harassment by and/or of members of our group in any form, and we ask all members of the community to conform to the following Code of Conduct.

 • All communication, be it online or in person, should be appropriate for a professional audience and be considerate of people from different cultural backgrounds.
 Sexual language and imagery are not appropriate at any time.